cesareferrari/analyzer/README.md

 # Analyzer
-App for analyzing the Etsy store of Espressopress
+Rails app for analyzing the Etsy store of Espressopress

+Hosted on Railway

+GitHub repository is: github.com:cesareferrari/analyzer.git

 Application is visible at this URL: https://analyzer-production.up.railway.app/